 Slumping will occur for a number of years until the valley walls attain stability.
-This process will cause locally increased suspended sediment and turbidity Sediment suspended during this process are levels. expected to be silts and clays.
+This process will cause increased suspended sediment and turbidity locally levels.
+Sediment suspended during this process are expected to be silts and clays.
 Because of their small size these particles may stay in suspension for a long period of time.
 Nonetheless, during summer, the levels of suspended sediments and turbidity should remain on the order of five times less than during pre-project riverine conditions.
-If slumping occurs during winter, increases in suspended sediment concentrations over natural conditions will occur.
-Since cold ambient air temperatures during the winter will freeze the valley walls, the number of slides will be reduced and impacts should be minor.
+If slumping occurs during winter, increases in suspended sediment concentrations over natural condi-Since cold ambient air temperatures tions will occur. during the winter will freeze the valley walls, the number of slides will be reduced and impacts should be minor.